Sackler Prize

-The Sackler Prize can indicate any of the following three awards established by Raymond Sackler and his wife Beverly Sackler currently bestowed by the Tel Aviv University.
+The Sackler Prize is named for the Sackler family and can indicate any of the following three awards established by Raymond Sackler and his wife Beverly Sackler currently bestowed by the Tel Aviv University.
+The Sackler family is known for its role in the opioid epidemic in the United States, has been the subject of numerous lawsuits and critical media coverage, and been dubbed the "most evil family in America", and "the worst drug dealers in history".
+The family has engaged in extensive efforts to promote the Sackler name, that has been characterized as reputation laundering.
+In 2023 the Sackler family's name was removed from the name of the Tel Aviv University Faculty of Medicine.
+The 2024 prize winners responded by demanding that the prize be renamed.

 Sackler Prize in the Physical Sciences

 The Raymond and Beverly Sackler International Prize in the Physical Sciences is a $40,000 prize in the disciplines of either physics or chemistry awarded by Tel Aviv University each year for young scientists who have made outstanding and fundamental contributions in their fields.

 There is an age limit for all nominees.
 Nominations for the Sackler Prize can be made by individuals in any of the following categories: